-The Academy is currently home to approximately 800 students from 62 different nationalities.
-Emiratis account for the largest single demographic, accounting for almost 32% of students, (based on figures disclosed to WhichSchoolAdvisor.com), with children from the UK and Egypt the second largest grouping, each accounting 8% of the student population, and children from Jordan representing a further 6%.
+At the time of the 2020 ADEK inspection, the Academy was home to approximately 810 students from a wide range of 60+ different nationalities.
+Emiratis account for the largest single demographic, representing almost 23% of students, with children from Egypt the second largest grouping, accounting for 10% of the student population, and children from Jordan and India each representing a further 9%.

-The school is well catered for in terms of staff with 95 teachers, 12 teaching assistants and a teacher to student ratio of approximately 1:8.
-Classroom sizes range from 18 to 23 students.
-Teacher turnover is at 15% which is low by UAE standards.
-The majority of teaching staff recruited are of British nationality, but the school has staff members from Australia, Canada, France, Ireland, Italy, New Zealand, South Africa and the USA.
-Teachers of Arabic are hired from around the Middle East, depending on their qualifications and experience.
+The school is well catered for in terms of staff with 100 teachers, 16 teaching assistants and a teacher to student ratio of approximately 1:11 - very much on the low side to ensure adequate attention to both individual and small groups of students.
+Class sizes average 17 students with a maximum of 24.
+Teacher turnover was at 16% which is low by UAE standards.
+The majority of teaching staff recruited are of British nationality, but the school also has staff members from Australia and Ireland.
+Teachers of Arabic are hired from Egypt and Syria.

 All teachers hold a teaching degree, teaching qualification and have a minimum of two years’ teaching experience according to the school in information released to WhichSchoolAdvisor.com.

-Al Bateen Academy has International Baccalaureate (IB) World Status, and the IB Diploma Programme has been taught from September 2014... meaning the school's first exam results were issued in July 2016 (details can be found later).
+Al Bateen Academy is one of a small number of Abu Dhabi schools to have been accredited with the International Baccalaureate (IB) World School Status, and the IB Diploma Programme has been taught since September 2014... meaning the school's first exam results were issued in July 2016 (details of recent results can be found here).

 Al Bateen Academy has been one of the few schools in Abu Dhabi to be open to WhichSchoolAdvisor.com about the academic achievements of its students - something we prize greatly, as we believe that parents should have access to this information as a key (but not sole) element of their decision-making process, in terms of the choice of school for their child(ren).

-The 2018 IB results were published shortly after the school closed for the summer, and results are therefore brief at this point.
-However, we fully expect to update them in due course.
-We do know that 90% of the 49 students who sat for the IB Diploma exams in May, achieved the qualification - some 44 students - compared with the global average of 79%.
+The 2018 IB results were published shortly after the school closed for the summer.
+We do know that 90% of the 49 students who sat for the IB Diploma exams in May 2018 achieved the qualification - some 44 students - compared with the global average of 79%.
 The average point score was 32.2 of 45, again above the global average of 29.78 considerably, and also ahead of the UAE average score of 31.41.
-We will aim to publish further details of high-achievers and their university destinations as this becomes available.

 Students are also guided in how to approach their personal statements to reflect the true nature of their abilities.
 A good personal statement is now key to university entrance.